-Over the last decade, through our foundation’s efforts to strengthen public schools, we have discovered numerous bureaucratic challenges facing urban school district central offices and state education systems that may help to explain why many well-intentioned efforts to improve public schools have not worked.
+Over the last decade, we have discovered numerous bureaucratic challenges facing the central offices of urban school districts and state education agencies that may help to explain why many well-intentioned efforts to improve public schools have not worked.

-Bureaucratic systems, policies and practices that have been built up over decades in inner-city school districts have often led to fewer resources that actually reach the classroom, prevented teachers from receiving the support they need to meet individual student needs, and disheartened many people in and around these systems, giving them little faith that conditions will improve.
+Bureaucratic systems, policies and practices that have been built up over decades have often led to fewer resources that actually reach the classroom, prevented teachers from receiving the support they need to meet individual student needs and disheartened many people in and around these systems, giving them little faith that conditions will improve.

 Teachers feel disempowered.
 Students feel apathetic.
 Parents feel frustrated.
 Taxpayers are in the dark.

-No one is to blame, but bureaucratic challenges must be addressed if we are to improve America’s public schools.
-While some urban school systems have overcome a number of these challenges, the following “75 Examples of How Bureaucracy Stands in the Way of America’s Students and Teachers” represents common challenges in large urban school districts we have visited, researched and worked with over the last decade.
+Bureaucratic challenges must be addressed if we are to improve America’s public schools.
+While some urban school systems have overcome a number of these challenges, the following list represents common challenges in large urban school districts we have worked with over the last decade.
 These challenges help explain why:

 1. More than one person in a central office may play the same role, meaning resources are unnecessarily duplicated.